Marshall Browne: Biography

-A former merchant banker, he lived in Hong Kong, London, and Bhutan.
+A former merchant banker, Browne lived in Hong Kong, London, and Bhutan.
 He later lived in Melbourne.
 He served as a commando in the Australian forces, and as a paratrooper in the British forces.
+At the age of 22, he considered joining the French Foreign Legion.
+However, after meeting his future wife, Browne decided to commit to a career as a banker, following the example of his great-great-grandfather, William Browne, who had founded Australia's first bank.
+He ultimately spent 37 years working for the National Australia Bank.